jakerella/jordankasper.com/content/posts/an-overview-of-the-open-source-ecosystem.md

 > Note that OSS and FOSS (_Free_ and Open Source Software) are not the same.
 The fundamental difference is that FOSS is, of course, "Free".
 In common parlance, however, this is what we mean when we say "open source".
 However, technically it does not have to be "free" to be open source.

-There is a good explanation of the various aspects of what makes something "Open Source" on [opensource.org, the homepage for the Open Source Initiative](https://opensource.org).
+There is a good explanation of the various aspects of what makes something "Open Source" on [opensource.org, the homepage for the Open Source Initiative](https://opensource.org) (OSI).
 This is a good overall resource for open source definitions and information.

 In general, there are four "freedoms" that are required for something to be open source: